 Understanding the dementia timeline is key to making thoughtful medical and personal decisions regarding memory care.
-Learning the signs of early, moderate, and late stage dementia can help you know what you’re facing, prepare for the future, and determine when it’s time to reassess your family member’s care needs.
+Learn to recognize warning signs during the early stages of dementia to secure a diagnosis, then review common symptoms of moderate and late stage dementia to help you prepare for the future.
+Knowing milestones to look for throughout the dementia stages will help you determine when it’s time to reassess your family member’s care needs.

-Dementia is a term for brain disorders that cause a loss of remembering, thinking, and reasoning skills.
-Alzheimer’s disease accounts for 60% to 80% of cases.
-The most common types of dementia, including Alzheimer’s, is progressive, meaning it worsens over time.
-Dementia is categorized as mild, moderate, or severe as well as early stage, middle stage, and late stage.
+The most common types of dementia, including Alzheimer’s, are progressive, meaning cognitive decline worsens over time.
+Dementia is categorized as mild, moderate, or severe as well as early stage, middle stage, and late stage dementia.

 Our advisors help 300,000 families each year find the right senior care for their loved ones.